How Content Decisions Are Made

 Content is structured to align with:

-• Major credit reporting frameworks
+• major credit reporting frameworks

-• Standardized account and furnishing terminology
+• standardized account and furnishing terminology

-• Public issuer disclosures
+• issuer disclosures

-• Documented industry practices
+• documented industry practices where applicable

 Each page includes a visible review timestamp.